 Q. Are pickles good for gut health?

-A. Pickles made from brine (salt water) contains generous amounts of beneficial bacteria that promote good gut health.
+A. Pickles made from brine (salt water) contain generous amounts of beneficial bacteria that promote good gut health.

 A. Infants receive bacteria from their mother through the birth process and throughout life are exposed to bacteria from food, animals, plants, dirt, other people, etc.